MA Certificate in Education and Society

 How to Apply

-The recommended course of study for the MA Certificate is the Master Arts Program in the Social Sciences.
-The final application deadline for the MAPSS program is June 1, 2020.
+The recommended course of study for the MA Certificate is the Master Arts Program in the Social Sciences, but students currently enrolled in any terminal MA program at the University are welcome to apply.
+Further information about application for the program for students enrolled in the 2021-2022 academic year will appear here soon.

 Sample Courses by Area